 Lifespan and Durability

-Parts of the Kawasaki engine are often produced in a lower volume, so our resident lawn experts weren’t surprised to discover that they have much higher prices than Kohler’s good engines.
+Parts of the Kawasaki engine are often produced in a lower volume, so I wasn’t surprised to discover that they have much higher prices than Kohler’s good engines.

 Despite being not budget-friendly, we wouldn’t discourage you from buying a Kawasaki engine as they have fewer problems than standard engines and saves you money in the long run.
 And as the Kawasaki parts prices consistently go up, aftermarket suppliers are doing their best to keep its costs down.